 Senior Brake Development Test Engineer, Mercedes Formula 1

-Austin said: “If you have a passion for motorsport and want to work hard to work in the industry then go for it.
+When asked about advice he would give to prospective students wanting to study motorsports, Austin said: “If you have a passion for motorsport and want to work hard to work in the industry then go for it.
 It is one of the most competitive industries to try and work in so be prepared to go the extra mile at every junction.
 You will need to set yourself apart from the competition.
-If at all possible, work / volunteer in the industry during your studies but not at the cost of your results.”
+If possible, work / volunteer in the industry during your studies but not at the cost of your results.

-When asked about any further advice he would give to someone wanting to study motorsports, Austin said: “One aspect of my studies that has opened a lot of doors was choosing an industry relevant dissertation topic as it is always a primary talking point in interviews.”
+He continued: “One aspect of my studies that has opened a lot of doors was choosing an industry relevant dissertation topic as it is always a primary talking point in interviews.”